 - He set up connected soap and towel dispensers to get insight for when his team needed to clean each bathroom. this saves time spent cleaning unused bathrooms and prevents staff arriving to see an unexpected mess in the room with no inventory remaining.

-- Finally, he “hire” a floor cleaning robot and installed elevator controllers to transition the robot between floors.
+- Finally, he “hired” a floor cleaning robot and installed elevator controllers to transition the robot between floors.
 This allows Dave's team to focus their cleaning on the more difficult and necessary tasks, as well as being responsive to the needs of the day, while the robot follows the regular repeating tasks every day up and down the hallways.

 SRT can support Dave using the M1 Hardware Portal, a website and app that allows him to view all the information from all of his building sensors in one place.
 But more importantly, the portal will give Dave the insights he needs to manually adjust his daily workflow to take into account what happened across the building that day.
 Should Dave prefer, SRT’s Automated Scheduling tool will allow him to simply approve proposed updates to the daily schedule based on the unexpected happenings within the building.